Shelley Klammer

 Trauma Healing - 4

-This course is suitable for those of us struggling with stuck imprints of event trauma, developmental (attachment) trauma, and inherited trauma.
+My year-long expressive arts course is for you if you are struggling with stuck imprints of event trauma, developmental (attachment) trauma, and inherited trauma.
 If you are in the process of healing recent, acute or complex trauma, I encourage you to seek support from a trauma-informed therapist.

 Because trauma can become frozen in the body, in this course, you will be encouraged to get in the flow of your body's wisdom through daily spontaneous creative exercises that are simple to execute, and do not require artistic talent or skill.